-Catheter ablation is a minimally invasive procedure that involves pinpointing, then destroying, the tissue causing the arrhythmia with extreme cold, laser technology or heat.
-Surgery also may be an option for some patients.
+Catheter ablation is a minimally invasive procedure that involves pinpointing, then destroying, the tissue causing the arrhythmia with extreme cold or heat energy.
+In rare cases, heart surgery may also be an option for some patients.

 Can I exercise if I have an irregular heartbeat?

 Exercise — even something as simple as walking — is an important part of staying healthy and preserving a sense of well-being.
 Patients often develop a fear of exertion in order to prevent triggers; sometimes, this can be taken to an extreme that results in a decline of the person’s psychological and physiological health.
 If you have an arrhythmia, speak with your doctor about what amount and what type of exercise is right and safe for you.

 Depending on the type of arrhythmia you have and whether you have other heart conditions, a pacemaker or a defibrillator, you may have to avoid certain activities like contact sports.
 Your doctor also may ask you to undergo a stress electrocardiogram, also known as a treadmill test, to measure how well your heart can handle different types of exercise.